How to Delete Row with VBA and Shift Up Cells in Excel (11 Examples)

 End Sub

 2.2.
-Removing Rows from Specified Range
+Deleting Rows Based on a Specified Range

 Specify cell range to delete the entire rows containing the range